youweiliang/Multi-view_Graph_Learning/README.md

 # Multi-view Graph Learning
-Code for our paper "Multi-view Graph Learning by Joint Modeling of Consistency and Inconsistency", which is currently under review.
+Code for our paper "Multi-view Graph Learning by Joint Modeling of Consistency and Inconsistency", which is follow-up work of our ICDM paper "Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering" and is currently under review.

 ### Preparation